 - Employees could leverage their knowledge of your company to secure a high-ranking position with your direct competition: As shady as this sounds, it happens.
 Employees can and should look out for their own best interests.
 That would include looking for the highest-paid position in their industry.
 A solid business practice pays employees fairly for their contribution and ensures staff is satisfied with the company.
 This agreement would ensure that high-ranking employees couldn’t use knowledge of your company to secure employment with direct competitors.

-- An employee could use the knowledge gained through your company to open their competing enterprise: Many employees may want to be their boss.
-While there’s nothing wrong with employees having long-term goals for their industry growth, your company can’t afford to teach people the industry to have them turn around and use that knowledge to compete directly with your interests.
+- Employees could use the knowledge gained through your company to open their competing enterprise: Many employees may want to be their boss.
+While there’s nothing wrong with employees having long-term goals for their industry growth, your company can’t afford to teach people the industry to have them turn around and use that knowledge to compete with your interests directly.
 Without a non-compete agreement, employees could open their firm in the same area, using connections and knowledge they gained while working for your firm.

 - An employee could leave and hire away key employees: Without this contract, an employee who takes a position in another company or forms their own company might also court employees from your company to leave with them.
 Remember, these are colleagues they have developed a relationship with, and the outcome could be disastrous to your firm.

 Most Common Uses of Non-Compete Clauses

 Traditionally, these agreements were created for high-ranking employees and those with specialized knowledge of your business.
 Companies are increasingly using them for a larger swath of their staff.
 Often new hires will need to sign one to secure the position.